Data Centers in Helena

 Power Analysis

-Average Cost Of Power: Industrial electricity rates range from $0.05 to $0.07 per kWh, as of September 2025.
-These highly competitive rates can substantially reduce the total cost of ownership for power-intensive operations.
-The state's energy mix includes 57% from low-carbon and renewable sources.
+Average Cost Of Power: Industrial electricity rates range from $0.05–$0.07/kWh, as of September 2025.
+This pricing significantly lowers the total cost of ownership for high-density compute clusters and long-term archival storage.
+The energy mix is notable for its sustainability, with approximately 57% of power coming from low-carbon and renewable sources as of September 2025.

 Market Access, Business & Tax Climate